-A student may appeal any decision regarding their academic status by filing a written appeal with the Vice President of Academic & Student Affairs within 7 work days of the date indicated on their emailed notification letter.
+A student may appeal any decision regarding their academic status by filing a written appeal with the Vice President of Academic & Student Affairs by following the process outlined in their notification letter.
 The appeal must include student's name, address, program and the basis for the student's request and will be forwarded to the chair of the Academic Standing Committee for review.

 The student will have an opportunity to present their case to the Academic Standing Committee, if desired.
-A written recommendation of the committee will be sent to the Vice President of Academic & Student Affairs who will send the student the final decision within 48 hours (excluding weekends and holidays) of the meeting of the Academic Standing Committee.
+A written recommendation of the committee will be sent to the Vice President of Academic & Student Affairs who will send the student the final decision.